egiesbrecht/prNet/README.md

 The "ext" package manages some general usable tools like a file- and a Blob-handler.
 The class General.java contains some needed but abstract, some usable and some unnecessary methods.
 You can use something from here but definitely don't need to.

 ### prNet-package
 This is the interesting part.
 This package contains all necessary methods to actual search for and save patterns.

-Most of those processes are managed in the PatterUsage.java class:
+#### Comparison
+This interface is meant to be used as a lambda expression to compare two elements in the structures that may contain patterns.
+This basically works like a BiPredicate but has different method names and, most important, are serializable.

+#### BasePattern
+This is a basic pattern.
+It contains a list of elements where a null value is treated like a "\*" in regex.
+It also contains a [Comparison](#Comparison) that defines, how two elements of the list are compared.

+#### Pattern
+This object extends from [BasePattern](#BasePattern) but implements a counter to know how often a pattern occured in the direct comparing process.
+To be clear, a zero in there means that it wasn't found in termes of comparing all found patterns, so in occurs once in the given data-set.

 #### PatternUsage
 Most of the methods have a javadoc attached but here are the most important of them: